 - While the Oldenburg is highly prized as a top-class dressage horse it is still used in International Combined Driving Championships.

-- All registered Oldenburgs are marked with the official brand (an O with a crown above it) along with the 12th and 13th numbers of their life number.
+- All registered Oldenburgs are marked with the official brand (an O with a crown above it) along with the 12th and 13th numbers of their life number (The number given to a horse that reveals when and where he was born as well as which registry issued his papers.).

 Height: Anything between 15.3hh (61 inches) and 17hh (68 inches) is allowed but the average is 16.2hh (65 inches).